Nirra Fields

-Nirra Fields (born December 3, 1993) is a Canadian professional basketball player for İzmit Belediyespor.
-She has also played for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
+Nirra Fields (born December 3, 1993) is a Canadian professional basketball player for İzmit Belediyespor of the Women's Basketball Super League.
+She played college basketball for the UCLA Bruins.
+After a successful career with the Bruins, Fields was drafted with the thirty-second pick in the 2016 WNBA draft by the Phoenix Mercury.

 Fields represents the Canadian national team internationally, where she participated at the 2014 FIBA World Championship.

 High school

 Fields started high school at Lakeside Academy in Montreal in 2007, followed by Lower Canada College for a year.
 The following year she spent at Regina High School in South Euclid, Ohio.
 She spent her junior year at Oak Hill Academy in Virginia, where she averaged 26.5 points per game.
 She transferred to Mater Dei High School in Santa Ana, California for her senior year.
 Although she only played for Mater Dei for one year, she made enough of an impact that the school retired her jersey at the end of the year.
 During the year, she averaged just over 22 points a game to help the team to a 34–3 record and a CIF SS Division 1AA state championship.
 She was named a McDonald's All-American and eligible to play in the McDonald's All-American game, the first female Canadian to earn such an honour.